Ingeborg Gräßle: Member of the European Parliament, 2004–2019

 During her time on the Committee on Budgetary Control, Gräßle led fact-finding missions to Hungary in 2011 and 2017 to visit multiple controversial EU-funded projects.

 Before the 2019 election, Gräßle was listed as number 5 on the local election list by the CDU Baden-Würtemberg.
 This fifth place made her the first woman on the list.
 The local CDU could only win four seats, and so all were taken by men.
 In an interview she spoke of an "old boys" network in the party with no interest in change.
 In the same interview, she also criticized the fact that there were no MEPs for the CDU of immigrant background.

 Gräßle was not re-elected in the 2019 elections.

-Career in national politics
+Member of the German Parliament, 2021–present

 In September 2020, Gräßle announced that she would run for a parliamentary seat in the 2021 national elections.

+Since her election to the German Bundestag in 2021, Gräßle has been serving on the Committee on Education, Research and Technology Assessment (2021–2025), the Audit Committee (since 2021) and the Budget Committee (since 2025).
+On the Budget Committee, she has been serving as her parliamentary group’s rapporteur on the annual budget of the Federal Ministry for Economic Cooperation and Development.

 In the negotiations to form a coalition government under the leadership of Minister-President of Baden-Württemberg Winfried Kretschmann following the 2021 state elections, Gräßle was a member of the working group on public finances, co-chaired by Edith Sitzmann and Stefanie Bürkle.

-Since her election to the German Bundestag in 2021, Gräßle has been serving on the Committee on Education, Research and Technology Assessment.
+In addition to her committee assignments, Gräßler has been a member of the German delegation to the Parliamentary Assembly of the Council of Europe (PACE) since 2025.
+In the Assembly, she serves on the Committee on Social Affairs, Health and Sustainable Development and its Sub-Committee on the European Social Charter.